 Executing vs. strategizing is a difficult balance.
 Those of us building seem to always be in the weeds, onboarding the next customer, developing the upcoming piece of software, or improving some process.
 Often times we forget to prioritize the most important person in the business first, you (me).

-The job of a manager is incredibly difficult.
+First, Why is the job of a manager so incredibly difficult?

 A recent New York Times article on President Obama’s evening routine includes this vignette: